-SFL provides trainings for our Relationship Managers ("RM") in terms of products, policies, market updates etc. We ensure that our RMs are trained to deal with customers clearly and fairly and that they receive coaching on AML and our Company's internal policies.
+SFL provides trainings for our Relationship Managers ("RM") on products, policies, market updates etc. We ensure that our RMs are trained to support our customers clearly and fairly.
+They also receive coaching on AML and our Company's internal policies.

-Our marketing material contents are reviewed and assessed by Marketing Department and the Communications Department for appropriateness and accuracy to reach to the targeted audience and achieve desired communication outcomes.
+Our marketing material contents are reviewed and assessed by the Marketing Department and the Communications Department for appropriateness and accuracy to reach to the targeted audience and achieve desired communication outcomes.

-We have achieved our target of having no reported incidents during the year of non-compliance with voluntary codes nor noncompliance with regulations resulting in a significant fine, penalty or warning in respect of product and service information and labelling and marketing communications.
+We have achieved our target of having no reported incidents for non-compliance with voluntary codes nor non-compliance with regulations resulting in a significant fine, penalty or warning in respect of product and service information and labelling and marketing communications in 2020.
 SFL aims to continue this performance in the following year.

-Assessment for Agents and Customers [GRI 103-1, GRI 103-2, GRI 103-3]
+Assessment for Agents and Customers

+[GRI 103-1, GRI 103-2, GRI 103-3]

 We practice screening and due diligence on referral agents prior to any engagement.
 Different assessments, including company search and World-Check search on the referral agency; litigation search and World-Check search on company's directors as well as assessment on their key personnel experiences are conducted to reduce risk in debt issues.
-Other screening methods include conducting research on the property agents who refer property loan to SFL online are in place to ensure that they hold a valid license issued by Council for Estate Agencies ("CEA").
+Other screening methods include conducting research on the property agents who refer property loans to SFL online.
+The research ensures that they hold a valid license issued by Council for Estate Agencies ("CEA").

 SFL also issues guidelines and implement procedures on customer due diligence.
 These include approved lending guidelines, independent review by the RMC as well as type and frequency of valuation for collateral.